imelsaudedev/chorder/README.md

 ## Debugging the database

 If you are using our devcontainer on vscode, you should have the MongoDB extension enabled.
 You can connect to the database for debugging by creating a connection using the connection string (probably `mongodb://localhost:27017/`).

+## Running the tests

+To run the tests:

+    yarn test